 Category A “Ocean” Certification – What Does It Mean?

 MJM made it a primary objective that all MJMs would be certified at the highest level of safety possible… which meant those models under 40 feet are ISO CE Certified Category B Offshore, while the 40z and 50z are Certified ISO CE Certified Category A Ocean.
 There are no other boats of their type, of any size, achieving this high level of offshore safety.
-In fact, the only two 40-foot designs we’ve identified in the worldwide database of the International Marine Certification Institute (IMCI) are the MJM 40z and the Nordhavn 40.
+In fact, in the worldwide database of the International Marine Certification Institute (IMCI), we have only identified two other models under 40-feet with this certification, both being heavy displacement trawlers.
 The former achieves this with a low vertical center of gravity and the latter with massive tonnage.
 What does ISO Certification mean and how should it affect one’s peace of mind on the water?
 Let’s take a look at the subject.

 When the European Union started in 1998, a Recreational Craft Directive was developed to set design/building standards for recreational boats up to 24 meters (79 feet).
 New and used boats sold in Europe, including boats built in the U.S. or anywhere else being exported to Europe, had to be certified as complying with one of four design categories for seaworthiness.
 These categories are based on factors such as the wave height and wind speed a given design is capable of handling, plus hull scantlings/strength and stability.